Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 git clone https://github.com/Seagate/cortx-re && cd $PWD/cortx-re/solutions/kubernetes
 ```
 - Create the hosts file in the current directory to add entries for all the nodes with same format in hosts file.
-**Note:** Node from first entry will be configured as Primary node and in case of AWS EC2, update the `hostname` as Private dns name to connect between EC2 Instances.

 **For Example:**
 `hosts` file for multi-node setup is as below,